ARandomDevX/Better-XNU-Kernel-Docs/archi-overview-kernel.md

 #### Architecture

-The foundation layer of the XNU kernel is based of many singular architectural components:
+The foundation layer of the XNU kernel is based on many singular architectural components:

 [INSERT ACHRCHI IMAGE HERE]